elenaAeternanox/itfinland_project/README.md

 ___

-## The list of tests grouped by tag parameter:
+## The list of tests grouped by a tag parameter:

 **"all_tests"** - includes all tests in the project (tags "main_page" and "top_menu"):